tj-valuecoders/githubPoc/README.md

 **Playing around Project History/Commits**

-At any point you can view the history of your changes using
+At any point you can view the history of your changes using:
 - $ git log

-If you also want to see complete diffs at each step, use
+If you also want to see complete diffs at each step, use:
 - $ git log -p

-Often the overview of the change is useful to get a feel of each step
+Often the overview of the change is useful to get a feel of each step:
 - $ git log --stat --summary

-To check list of commits
+To check list of commits:
 - $ git log --oneline

 **Managing Branches**